Virginia Henderson International Nursing e-Repository >

 The International Nurse Researcher Hall of Fame honors nurse researchers who are Honor Society of Nursing, Sigma Theta Tau International (STTI) members; who have achieved significant and sustained national and/or international recognition for their work; and whose research has impacted the profession and the people it serves.

-The Honor Society of Nursing, Sigma Theta Tau International (STTI) will induct 25 nurse researchers into the International Nurse Researcher Hall of Fame at STTI’s 25th International Nursing Research Congress in Hong Kong, 24-28 July 2014.
-On Saturday, 26 July, these 25 esteemed individuals representing the countries of Australia, Taiwan, United Kingdom, and the United States will be presented with the International Nurse Researcher Hall of Fame award; will participate in a conversation with STTI President Hester C. Klopper, PhD, MBA, RN, RM, FANSA; and will be celebrated for their achievements.
+The Honor Society of Nursing, Sigma Theta Tau International (STTI) will induct 19 nurse researchers into the International Nurse Researcher Hall of Fame at STTI’s 26th International Nursing Research Congress, 23-27 July 2015 in Puerto Rico.
+On Saturday, 25 July, the 19 nurses, representing the countries of Australia, Belgium, Canada, and the United States, will be presented with the International Nurse Researcher Hall of Fame award and participate in a conversation with STTI President Hester C. Klopper, PhD, MBA, RN, RM, FANSA.

 2013 Hall of Fame Honorees